 The Kainoki Treebank has a companion resource called The Kusunoki Treebank.
 The Kusunoki Treebank has essentially identical syntactic level annotation but a different (romanised) morphological base for a subset of the data of The Kainoki Treebank (currently just under a third of the data).

 Construction of The Kainoki Treebank has been ongoing since 2012.
 Until 2016, the corpus was known under the name The Keyaki treebank.
 The name was changed when its development became the main focus for the NPCMJ project at the National Institute for Japanese Language and Linguistics (NINJAL).
-This marked a shift in the goals of the annotation: Initial development emphasised markup for automatic parser training; Post-NPCMJ, the primary aim has been to provide a resource that best faciliates pattern search for linguistic research.
+This marked a shift in the goals of the annotation: Initial development emphasised markup for automatic parser training; Post-NPCMJ, the primary aim has been to provide a resource that best facilitates pattern search for linguistic research.
 Snapshot versions of the corpus were released as the NINJAL Parsed Corpus of Modern Japanese (NPCMJ) on a yearly basis between 2016 and 2022.

 There is a Parsing Guide that describes the annotation scheme in detail.